 We’re here because we know. . .

-Youth can become economic liabilities or opportunities.
 That’s where Teen HYPE comes in.
 We’re changing outcomes for Detroit’s youth by getting them ready for the world.
 But what does it mean for a young person to be “ready” for life’s demands at every stage?
-Simply put—when kids are ready they become self-sustaining adults that positively contribute to their community.
+It means they’ve experienced the supports and services they need to build competence and connections.
 This is what Teen HYPE was created to foster.

 In 2018, more than half of all the children in Detroit lived in poverty.